Accelerated B.S. in Health Education & Promotion/M.S. in Health Science

 Withdrawal and Ineligibility

-A student who is ineligible to participate or who withdraws from the combined degree program cannot double-count any courses for both undergraduate and graduate degrees.
+A student who is ineligible to participate or who withdraws from the accelerated degree program cannot double-count any courses for both undergraduate and graduate degrees.